-I am Heather Menear, the Gloria Deo Cooperative and Planning Team director.
+I am Karen Buck, the Gloria Deo Cooperative and Planning Team director.
 I hope that you will find answers here to your questions.
-If not, feel free email me directly at LHMenear@rochester.rr.com.
+If not, feel free email me directly at firstname.lastname@example.org.
 I know you have come here to learn more about our co-op.
 Thank you so much for your current interest.

 If you are new to our co-op and/or have an interest in joining our co-op for the following school year, I want you to be aware of our membership process.
 The order of this process is important and has been carefully thought through to ensure a smooth process.

-1st: Make contact with our Planning Team.
-This lets us know of your interest, and you can ask any questions you might have.
-Also, at the top of this site you have access to both our constitution and documents.
-This provides a detailed introduction to the nature of our co-op.
+1st: At the top of this site you'll find both our constitution and documents.
+These provide a detailed introduction to the nature of our co-op.
 You are free to review this material at your leisure.
 It would be beneficial for you to highlight and/or take notes, noting specific areas you might like to further discuss.
 We know this is not the most exciting reading, but we want you to understand Gloria Deo as much as possible before Step 2.

 STEP 2: Plan a visit to our co-op.

 Complete this form and expect a follow-up call from a member of our group.
 Presently we only have four visiting weeks available--March 4, 11, 18 & 25--so don't let them slip by!
 We ask that you bring all your children that would participate in the co-op as well.

 Appointments are required for co-op visitation.
 Teachers will prepare for your children's visit to their classes, and the planning team will set aside time in their schedule to assist and meet with you.